mpasternacki/hubot-pagerduty/README.md

   the URL.
 * `incident_room`: this is room ID to send notifications on incoming alerts, and will be specific to your chat medium.
 * `urgent_page_service_key`: See "Urgent Page Facility" section below.
+* `resolve_user_id`: for the resolve/acknowledge command, this is the user "performing" the resolve/acknowledge.

 This is parsed with `JSON.parse` which does not allow comments.
 You've been warned!